Queer Artists to Watch (and Collect!) Today

 David Jester

-I’m very pleased that David will be exhibiting his mesmerizing paintings in Superfine this upcoming February at our first Los Angeles show, located at Magic Box in DTLA.
+David exhibited his mesmerizing paintings in Superfine’s first Los Angeles Art show at Magic Box in DTLA.
 Whether a fetal position conveys a sense of rebirth or an unidentified hand makes you feel like god is reaching down, the pool tiles and filter offer a subtle foundation in reality.

 Bran Solo + El Dibujo